ultibohub/Tools/QEMULauncher/README.md

 While the tool is designed to determine the required information without configuration it does support creating a QEMULauncher.ini file in the same directory and setting a number of parameters to adjust the behavior.

-See the header of the QEMULauncher.dpr project file for details of the INI file format and available parameters.
+See the header of the QEMULauncher.lpr project file for details of the INI file format and available parameters.

-Compiled with Delphi (Convertible to FPC/Lazarus)
+Compiled with FPC/Lazarus for Windows or Linux targets